 These guidelines support the operation of clause 3.14.6 of the Rules which describes how compensation is to be determined by the Commission if a claim is made by an eligible party following the application of the APC, MPC, market floor price or administered floor price.
-The process provides for consideration of each claim by a three member panel, and consultation, before any compensation amount is determined by the Commission.
+The process for determining compensation under clause 3.14.6 of the Rules requires consideration of each claim by a three member panel, and consultation, before any compensation amount is determined by the Commission.

-In accordance with the Rules, the Commission has prepared compensation guidelines to:
+In accordance with the Rules, the Commission has prepared compensation guidelines to provide guidance to:

-- be applied by a three member panel3 (panel) in its role in providing advice to the Commission on compensation; - be applied by the Commission when determining whether compensation should be paid and the amount of compensation payable under the Rules, unless it is satisfied that there are compelling reasons not to do so; - describe the methodology for calculating compensation, including what direct and opportunity costs will be considered in claims; and - provide guidance to potential claimants and AEMO on the information to be provided in support of a claim for compensation.
+- a panel6 in providing advice to the Commission on compensation; - the Commission when determining whether compensation should be paid and the amount of compensation payable under the Rules; and - potential claimants and AEMO on the information to be provided in support of a claim for compensation.

-These guidelines seek to provide potential claimants with greater certainty as to what costs will be considered for compensation, enabling them to make more informed decisions on whether they should apply for compensation.
-The guidelines will also enable other parties who might subsequently be required to fund compensation payments (via AEMO electricity market fees) to understand better the potential value of such requirements.
+These guidelines seek to:

+- provide potential claimants with greater certainty as to what costs will be considered for compensation, enabling them to make more informed decisions on whether they should apply for compensation; and - enable other parties who might subsequently be required to fund compensation payments (via AEMO electricity market fees) to understand better the potential value of such requirements.